jacobsilver2/gatsby-starter-netlify-cms/src/pages/works/2019-11-05-ocean-gazing-website.md

 ---
 ![](/img/ocean1.gif)

+# Ocean Gazing Website

-**Clean typographic moves, user-friendly iconography, and intuitive search functions guide students and educators through the permanent website home of the podcast Ocean Gazing, produced for COSEE Now (Centers for Ocean Sciences Education Excellence).**
+## Clean typographic moves, user-friendly iconography, and intuitive search functions guide students and educators through the permanent website home of the podcast Ocean Gazing, produced for COSEE Now (Centers for Ocean Sciences Education Excellence).

-The easy-to-navigate design integrated a set of custom search functions to allow users to explore the 52 podcasts and associated educational materials through a range of entry points, including topic keywords, national science education standards and other educational filters, geographic location, and featured stories.
+### The easy-to-navigate design integrated a set of custom search functions to allow users to explore the 52 podcasts and associated educational materials through a range of entry points, including topic keywords, national science education standards and other educational filters, geographic location, and featured stories.

 ![](/img/ocean2.png)